nextstrain/docker-base/README.md

 Otherwise, letting the build process use the cached layers will save you time during development iterations.

+### Validate the images

+Before using the images, they should be checked for any inconsistencies.

+    ./devel/validate-platforms

+The output and exit code will tell you whether validation is successful.

 ### Using the images locally

 Since the images are pushed directly to the local registry, they are not